 Sue: As ready as I can be for a 14-part Doctor Who.
-This had better be good.
+This had better be good, Neil.

 Sue: They’ve changed the theme music again… It’s horrible.
 The dum-de-dums are alright, I suppose, but the rest of it sounds like it was done on a cheap Casio keyboard.

 Her mood changes soon enough, though.

-Sue: 14 episodes of Robert Holmes.
+Sue: Fourteen episodes of Robert Holmes.
 Okay, I can live with that.

 The camera sweeps across a space station.

-Sue: Are we watching the right version?
-Isn’t it one of those CGI things where the fans have tarted it up a bit?
-Am I allowed to watch this?
+Sue: Are we watching the right version, Neil?
+This isn’t one of those CGI things where the fans have tarted it up a bit?
+Am I actually allowed to watch this?

 Me: Yes, this is what it looked like in 1986.

 Sue: Wow!
 This is what Doctor Who looks like now!

-The TARDIS is caught by a tractor beam which pulls towards the space station.
+The TARDIS is caught by a tractor beam and pulled towards the station.

-Sue: If the first shot is anything to go by, the next 14 episodes are going to be great.
+Sue: If this first shot is anything to go by, the next 14 episodes are going to be fantastic.

-The Doctor finds himself in a darkened courtroom where a mysterious figure in black is sitting with his back to us.
+The Doctor finds himself in a darkened courtroom where a mysterious figure in black sits with his back to us.

 Sue: It’s not, is it?

 Me: Don’t be silly.
-He was eaten by a dinosaur, remember?
+A dinosaur ate him, remember?